-Check Point Infinity Architecture is a fully consolidated cyber security architecture that protects against 5th generation mega cyber attacks across all networks, endpoint, cloud and mobile.
 The architecture is designed to resolve the complexities of growing connectivity and inefficient security.
 Check Point Infinity leverages unified threat intelligence and open interfaces, enabling all environments to stay protected against targeted attacks.
 As a result, it provides comprehensive threat prevention which seals security gaps, enables automatic and immediate threat intelligence sharing across all security environments and a consolidated security management for an efficient security operation.
 Check Point Infinity delivers protection against current and potential attacks, today and in the future.

-Check Point Infinity Total Protection security consumption model enables enterprises to benefit from the most advanced threat prevention technologies available.
-These programs allow enterprises to use all of Check Point's security technologies, protecting their networks, endpoint, mobile devices and cloud via an annual security subscription based on the number of enterprise users.
+The Check Point Infinity Total Protection business model enables enterprises to benefit from the most advanced threat prevention technologies available.
+This model allows organizations to use all of Check Point's security technologies, protecting their networks, endpoint, mobile devices, cloud, and IoT through an annual security subscription based on the number of enterprise users.